What is BACCH® 3D Sound?

 In contrast, BACCH® 3D Sound’s primary goal is accurate 3D sound field reproduction.
 It gives the listener the same 3D audio perspective as that of the ideal listener in the original recording venue.1 Soundstage "depth" and "width", concepts often used liberally in hi-end audio literature to describe an essentially flat image (relative to that in BACCH® 3D Sound), become literal terms for BACCH® 3D Sound.
 If, for instance, in the original sound field a fly cicrles the head of the ideal listener during the recording, a listener of that recording played back through the two loudspeakers of a BACCH® 3D Sound system will hear, simply and naturally, the same fly circling his or her own head.
 If, in contrast, the same recording is played through standard stereo or surround sound systems the fly will be perceived to be inside the loudspeakers or, through the artifice of the phantom image, in the limited vertical plane between the loudspeakers.

-Does BACCH® 3D Sound require special speakers?
+Does BACCH® 3D Sound require special speakers and/or special room treatment?

 BACCH® 3D Sound will greatly enhance the spatial fidelity of sound reproduction through any loudspeakers.
-Loudspeakers that have high sound directivity2 will give the best and most accurate 3D imaging in a room with little or no sound treatment, as room reflections, which degrade the imaging, are minimized by such loudspeakers.
+Loudspeakers that have high sound directivity2 will give the best and most accurate 3D imaging in a highly refelctive room with little or no sound treatment, as room reflections, which degrade imaging, are minimized by such loudspeakers.

 Therefore, in a reflective untreated listening room, directive loudspeakers are more desirable.
 In a well treated listening room with sound-absorbing surfaces, any loudspeakers, even omnidirectional ones, will produce an excellent 3D image.2